FrietzeLabUVM/cutruntools/README.md

 ## Basic Usage

 CutRunTools requires a JSON configuration file which specifies all that is needed to run an analysis.
 A sample configuration file is below.
-Note the important settings in bold.
-<pre><code>

 	{
 		"Rscriptbin": "/n/app/R/3.3.3/bin",
 		"pythonbin": "/n/app/python/2.7.12/bin",